-How Y2Y partners are restoring a rare forested-wetland marsh for connectivity in the Columbia Headwaters
+How Y2Y partners are restoring a rare forested-wetland marsh for connectivity in the Upper Columbia

 “Snk’mip is part of the larger Bonanza Biodiversity Corridor, a critical low-elevation connectivity zone,” says Candace Batycki, Y2Y’s B.C. and Yukon program director.
 “Maintaining and, where needed, restoring these corridors is vital for the landscape-level connectivity that is such an important part of the Y2Y vision.”

 Purchased by VFE in 2017, wetland restoration is well underway and already shows signs of healthy wildlife presence, including a bear-rub tree and ungulate pellets covering the ground.
 Ponds created last August are now bursting with amphibian tadpoles; adult frogs and salamanders have also moved in.
 Whether more permanent habitat or a stopover for seasonal migrations, animals are making themselves at home here.
 So far, over 1,000 trees and shrubs – saskatoon, mountain ash, red osier, dogwood for moose browse and berries for bears and birds – have been planted around newly created wetland habitat, with help from the Central Kootenay Invasive Species Society and local youth.

 Additionally, removing remnants of roads and restoring the wetland to its natural state are some of the steps VFE has undertaken to enhance secure habitat for grizzly bears, moose, deer and other animals such as the western toad that breeds in the marsh.
 However, more needs to be done to fully restore this ecosystem so it can support species into the future.